Rebecca Ferguson (singer): 2012–2015: Freedom and Lady Sings the Blues

-2015–16: Superwoman
+2015–2016: Superwoman

 On 9 May 2015 Ferguson performed at VE Day 70: A Party to Remember in Horse Guards Parade, London.
 On 4 October 2015 Ferguson confirmed the creation of a new studio album by posting on Twitter that she is "busy recording" and "the next album sounds good already".
-The first single from the album was announced on 30 August and is called "Bones", a cover of a 2013 track by NZ artist Ginny Blackmore, and was released on 2 September 2016.
+The first single from the album was announced on 30 August and was called "Bones", a cover of a 2013 track by NZ artist Ginny Blackmore, and was released on 2 September 2016.
 The album "Superwoman" was released on 7 October.
 Ferguson toured from 23 October to 15 November across the UK.

 In December 2016 she was on Fern Britton Meets.
-In the interview Ferguson, the former teenage mum who became an X Factor singing sensation, revealed how her Christian faith got her through troubled times, both on the show that brought her overnight fame and in the years that followed.
-From being the victim of fraud to being left to bring up a child on her own, Ferguson says she is speaking out to help others.
+In the interview Ferguson revealed how her Christian faith got her through troubled times, both on The X Factor and in the years that followed.

 On 21 April 2017, she announced that she was working on her fifth studio album.
 On 2 October of that year she announced through her Facebook page that she was no longer with her management company but was working on new projects and touring in 2018.
 She released the first single "Uncrazy" from the album on 1 December 2017, a dance song, which moves away from Ferguson's usual style of music.

-2020–present: Upcoming Album and Semi Retirement
+2020–present: Heaven Part II and semi retirement

-On 8 May 2020, a new single entitled "Nothing Left But Family", and featuring Nile Rodgers, was released.
-In a series of live videos on social media Ferguson confirmed that the next album would be released the end of 2022 or early 2023 and is being produced by producer Nile Rodgers.
+On 8 May 2020, a single titled "Nothing Left but Family" featuring Nile Rodgers was released.
+In a series of live videos on social media, Ferguson confirmed that the next album would be released the end of 2022 or early 2023 and is being produced by producer Nile Rodgers.
+On 25 November 2021, via her Twitter account, Ferguson confirmed her fifth studio album to be released in 2023 would be her final one, and that she would be retiring from the music industry following the release.
+On 11 February 2022, Ferguson premiered the track "I'm Going to Love You" on BBC Concert Orchestra, thought to be the lead single from her final studio album.

-On 25 November 2021 via her Twitter account, Ferguson confirmed her fifth studio album to be released in 2023 would be her final one and that she would be retiring from the music industry following the release.
-On 11 February 2022 Ferguson premiered a new track ‘I’m Going To Love You’ on “BBC Concert Orchestra”, rumored to be the lead single from her final studio album.
+On 6 June 2023, Ferguson confirmed that her fifth studio album, Heaven Part II, will be released in December.
+She performed in her hometown at the Philharmonic Hall, Liverpool, on 18 November 2023, just weeks before the album's release.
+On 6 November, Ferguson announced her nationwide tour in support of the album which began in April 2024.
+On 19 February 2025 Ferguson announced her Tour 15 Years Stripped Back a string of intimate acoustic shows across the UK.